 - Alibaba Group launched Alibaba Foundation coupled with a sizeable fund dedicated to social reasons.

 - Alibaba Group accomplished an initial repurchase of shares from Yahoo!

 - Alibaba Group transferred its campus to Xixi District in Hangzhou.

-- Mobile social networking app, Laiwang (currently known as DianDianChong), was officially launched by Alibaba Group
+- The mobile social networking app, Laiwang (currently known as DianDianChong), was officially launched by Alibaba Group

-- Under the Ali Telecom brand Alibaba Group started offering a mobile virtual network operators (MVNO) services in China
+- Under the Ali Telecom brand, Alibaba Group started offering mobile virtual network operators (MVNO) services in China

 - Alibaba Group and Ant Financial Services Group announced the closing of the reorganizing of the relationships between the two companies.